NghiaNim/PawsNSmile/README.md

 ## Customize your cats and dogs
 Are the regular cats and dogs too tame for you?

 Head into the [cat.py](cat.py) or [dog.py](dog.py) file to change it up.
-Use other keywords, other sorts, or other tags to spice up your gallerty
+Use other keywords, other sorts, or other tags to spice up your gallery.